SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

    **holidays**).
    * *UserDefined* -- used when the user wants to specify his own trading day variables.
-With this option the calendar effects are captured only by the regression variables chosen by the user from the previously created list of the user-defined variables (see 6.2).
+With this option the calendar effects are captured only by the regression variables chosen by the user from the previously created list of the [user-defined variables](../reference-manual/user-defined-variables.html).

    The default setting is *Default*.